 People with ID face a number of barriers in the health care and public health system.
 Common barriers include attitudinal barriers, communication barriers, policy barriers, programmatic barriers, social barriers, and physical barriers.
-More information and examples of these barriers are included in the Inclusive Health Principles and Strategies: How to make your Practices Inclusive of People with Intellectual Disabilities.

 What are the key strategies my organization should use to work towards inclusive health?

 Organizations across the public health system can take action to remove barriers and improve access for people with ID to their services, as their patients, customers, beneficiaries, and clients.
 Four primary strategies include: